aerickt/steno-dictionaries/README.md

  - `KAOEB/ORD` (keyboard) ❌
  - `HRAPT/OP` (laptop) ❌

 However, some words will not be able to be broken up like this such as words starting with vowels.
 These are handled exactly the same, except that it is acceptable for the first stroke to begin with a vowel.
+I still categorize this under the "normal" splitting method.

 Examples:
  - `EUPL/POR/TAPBT` → important
  - `OE/PWAEU` → obey
  - `ABG/SES` → access

+It is also important to use prefixes and suffixes whenever possible to break up words.
+Many entries containing prefixes and suffixes exist in the dictionary.
+However, given the nature of how Plover handles suffixes, writing words using these strokes that aren't defined in the dictionary will not show up when using the lookup tool.

+Examples:
+ - `HRAOBG/SKWRUP` → lookup
+ - `HRERPB/*ER` → learner
+ - `KOP/KWREU` → copy

+Some words will also be able be stroked using suffix strokes, even if whatever was previously stroked is is not a word.
+This may be because some strokes would be too short and would cause word boundary issues.

+Examples:
+ - `UT/*ER` → utter (as opposed to `U/TER`)
+ - `ED/EUGS` → edition (as opposed to `E/TKEUGS`)
+ - `HR*ET/*ER` → leather
+ - `ALD/*ER` → alder

+> `*ER` is used quite frequently with this rule.

 If there are two vowels next to each other that have to be represented in two strokes, `KWR` is used as a linker between the vowels.